vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

 I also agree with the importance of ending on a positive, collaborative note.

+### Focus less on being in control or being in charge, and more on having the upper hand

+Voss says that people often fight to be in control or in charge, e.g., to be the ones speaking in the room or having more overt control of the situation.
+By relinquishing one's own desire for control, and letting the other person take charge -- while collaborating with them in the process, you can acquire the upper hand by getting more information.
+Several of the techniques discussed later, such as mirroring, labeling, mislabeling, dynamic silence, and calibrated questions help the other side feel more in control while also giving you the upper hand by learning more.

+#### My thoughts on control versus upper hand

+While I do think being in control is overrated, and it's often more important to learn more than to be in charge, some aspects of this framing didn't resonate much with me.
+The "upper hand" framing is a little bit in tension with the whole idea of negotiation as being helpful to both sides.

+As I discuss in a later section, it can be counterproductive if people start competing to *not go first* -- just as it can be counterproductive if people are competing to go first.
+So my main takeaway from this point is that if you have a tendency to want to go first and dominate a situation, rethink that.
+But don't be too singularly focused on *not* going first in all situations.

 ## Negotiation techniques

 ### Tone of voice